What is influencer marketing? Your ultimate influencer marketing guide

 This is going to come up at some point, so it’s best to cover it now.
 Sadly, there’s no right or wrong answer.

-You can have a look at some of the influencer rate cards available online (Influence.co has a great interactive one for Instagram), to get a better idea of what to pay.
-It’s down to each individual influencer to decide what payment they want, though you should certainly expect Celebs to be the most expensive, followed by Execs and Everyday.
+Take a look at some of the influencer rate cards available online - Influence.co has a great interactive one for Instagram.
+It’s down to each individual influencer to decide what payment they want, though you should certainly expect celebrities to be the most expensive, followed by executives.

 If the social media influencer requests a payment that’s outside your budget, try negotiating.
 Or see if they are willing to provide content in exchange for product.